 The spot date in the foreign exchange market is the normal settlement day for a transaction made today.
 It normally takes two business days to process all the necessary documents and carry out all transactions, keeping in mind that usually the countries whose currencies take part in the deal may be in different time zones and payments need to be synchronised.
 The spot date cannot be a Saturday, Sunday or any official holiday in any of the countries.
 In such cases, the spot date is the next business day.

-There is an option for the deal to be negotiated with a value date prior to the spot date - for example, the same day as the transaction date or the next business day.
-In both cases, the exchange rate will be different from the exchange rate on the spot date - because the two countries have different interest rates.
+There is an option for the deal to be negotiated with a value date that is different to the spot date - for example, the same day as the transaction date or the next business day.
+Then the exchange rate would be different from the exchange rate on the spot date - because the two countries have different interest rates.